 - Buddy up.
 If you tend to ride on the weekends but have a more difficult time doing so during the weekdays, buddy up with a rider friend.
 This will make cancelling or postponing a weekday ride more difficult.

-- Events and Meet-up’s Sign up!
+- Events, Meet-ups, Sign up!
 Sign up for an event well ahead of time.
 Committing to a goal makes it easier to stick to and get on the bike, outside of weather challenges of course.

 - Join a Club.
 Riding solo allows you to ride when and where you like.
 However, riding alone can often become dull.
 Join a motorcycle club or team up with one or more other riders.
 Do at least one ride per week with a group or a few other riders.
 This helps you to become more accountable, and it also helps get you out of the door.